Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 Agustus 2025 04.25.14 UTC
+- WIB: Selasa, 12 Agustus 2025 05.29.25 UTC
-- WITA: Selasa, 12 Agustus 2025 05.25.14 UTC
+- WITA: Selasa, 12 Agustus 2025 06.29.25 UTC
-- WIT: Selasa, 12 Agustus 2025 06.25.14 UTC
+- WIT: Selasa, 12 Agustus 2025 07.29.25 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: success
+Kategori: inspirational